View Florence Howard's Obituary on projo.com and share memories

 HOWARD, FLORENCE B., (OSMANSKI)

-93, of Cranston, passed away peacefully surrounded by her loving family on Tuesday, February 18, 2020 at Cedar Crest Nursing Centre.
+93, formerly of Aqueduct Road, Cranston, passed away peacefully surrounded by her loving family on Tuesday morning, February 18, 2020 at Cedar Crest Nursing Center.

 She was the beloved wife of the late John J. "Jack" Howard.
 Born in Providence, daughter of the late Joseph and Veronica (Murafski) Osmanski.

 She is survived by her three children, Jacqueline V. Hartert (Don) of Las Vegas, NV, Michael J. Howard (Pamela) of Pawleys Island, SC and Lynne M. Fontaine (Barry) of Cranston; two grandsons, John Fontaine (Lauren) and Matthew Fontaine (Amanda) and four great grandchildren.
 Jack, Julia, Hannah and Averly.
-She was predeceased by seven siblings.
+She was the sister of the late Anna Murphy, Stanley Osmanski, Helen Hunt, Stella Creighton, Jennie Harlin, Joseph Osmanski and Dorothy Dombrowski.

+The Howard Family would like to thank the wonderful staff at Cedar Crest Nursing Centre for the exceptional care you gave to our mom during her final years.